 Their short coat is generally coloured red on male kangaroos and a bluish-grey colour in females.
 In some instances, they are the opposite colours though.
 Their belly and the lower portions of the limbs have white fur.
 Running from the corner of the mouth to the eye is a white stripe.
-They have bare skin on the nose which is a dusky colour.
+They have bare skin on the nose which is black.
 The skin on the stomach is thicker to defend them against kicks during fights.

 Males are significantly larger than females.
 They measure 93.5-140cm (3.1-4.6ft) long.
 Females measure 74.5-110cm (2.5-3.6ft).
 Males are capable of standing 2m (6.6ft) tall when upright.
 The tail adds between 71 and 100cm (2.4-3.3ft) to the length of a male.
 It adds 64.5-90cm (2.2-3ft) to the length of a female.

 They weigh between 22 and 85kg (48 and 187lb) for males with females significantly smaller at between 17 and 35kg (37 and 77lb).

 Red kangaroos are herbivores.
 They feed upon grasses, shrubs and forbs.
 They prefer green foliage.

 They need very little amounts of water.
 This is a result of extremely effective kidneys and the ability to get their water from the plants they eat.

 -- AD --

 Australia is the native home of the red kangaroo.
 Here they can be found across every state, and territory apart from Tasmania.
 They mostly keep to the centre of the continent away from the coastal areas.